I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust than horror. I love it!

 - Stuck (2008): Ever hit someone with your car and they get stuck in your windshield?
 Ever drive home instead of going to the cops?

-- Spellbinder (1988): A horror / love story that will appeal to both men and women.
+- Spellbinder (1988): A horror love story that will appeal to both men and women, as well as a wonderfully dark twist ending.
+Perfect!

 Scary Movies That Are Actually Scary